bourgeois-radical/speech4tracking/README.md

-# Hi, this is a readme-file of this project.
-# Though, ti has not been completed yet :)
+# Hi, the readme-file of this project has not been completed yet :)